amplience/dc-extension-shoppable-image/README.md

 If you want to get started after cloning this repo, remember to sync packages with `yarn install`.

-## Partial for Shoppabble image Field and Configuration
+## Partial for Shoppabble Image Field and Configuration

 The shoppable image extension has a rather complicated structure for the field it writes, so it's recommended that you put the schema in a partial.
 You can find the full partial definition in `shoppable-image-partial.json` in the base of this repository.